-Blood pressure control rate among adults Population who report having their blood pressure checked within the previous year expressed as percentage of population surveyed.
-An individual who reports having had his/her blood pressure checked within the previous year Number of adult respondents who report having ever had his/her blood Pressure checked / total number of adult respondents Numerator: Number of respondents who report having had his/her blood Pressure checked during the last year Denominator: Total number of respondents of the survey Measurement unit: per 100 Type: rate Categories: Female, Male; ages 25 and by age group 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years National of sub national studies/reports done by NGOs or other partners Blood Pressure control among adults is important in preventing or delaying the onset or progression of Hypertensive disease and its complications (e.g., cardiovascular disease, stroke, and end-stage renal disease).
-Develop programs to increase screening activities on Hypertension detection As with all self reported sample surveys, data might be subject to errors resulting from non-response or inadequate measurement.
+Name Percentage of adults who have had their blood pressure checked in the last year Definition Population who report having their blood pressure checked in the last year prior to the survey, expressed as percentage of population surveyed.
+Case definition An individual who reports having had his or her blood pressure checked in the last year, prior to the survey Calculation method Number of adult respondents who reports having ever had his or her blood pressure checked in the last year, prior to the survey total number of adult respondents Parameters Numerator: Number of adult respondents who reports having ever had his or her blood pressure checked in the last year, prior to the survey Denominator: Total number of adult respondents Measurement unit: per 100 Type: rate Categories: Male, female,; ages 25-64 and by age groups 25-34, 35-44, 45-54, 55-64 Frequency of collection: every 3-5 years Data sources National of sub national studies, reports done by NGOs, or other partners Significance and rational Blood Pressure control among adults is important in preventing or delaying the onset or progression of hypertensive disease and its complications (e.g., cardiovascular disease, stroke, and end-stage renal disease).
+The data would ultimately be used to develop programs to increase screening activities on hypertension detection.
+Limitations of indicators and data sources As with all self reported sample surveys, data might be subject to errors resulting from non-response or inadequate measurement.